 “I have this desire to meet them,” Petra says about her neighbors.
 “In my mind, the more doors there are, the more people there are.
 It’s like a picture of heaven, where everybody will be in community, being there for each other.”

 “I have this desire to meet them.
 In my mind, the more doors there are, the more people there are.
 It’s like a picture of heaven, where everybody will be in community, being there for each other.”

 Petra met one of her neighbors, Martina, while they were walking their dogs.
 Martina was eager to talk about life but hesitant to discuss faith, telling Petra she was investigating energy-related spirituality.

 Then there came a time when Petra didn’t see Martina for awhile.
 She learned that Martina had injured her back.

 As Martina recovered, Petra visited and loaned her books about God.
 Martina started reading the Bible and listened as Petra shared how God was present in her life and how He desired to have a personal relationship with her.

 Now, Martina studies the Bible on her own and is trusting God.
 When Petra’s washing machine broke in the middle of a hectic week, Martina took half of Petra’s laundry home so she could wash, dry and fold it.

 “This is the thing I always dreamed of,” Petra says.
 “Not to have a broken washing machine, but that I would be part of the community in such a way that we could rely on each other.”

-Yesterday, loving her neighbors looked like inviting women into her home to eat Nutella pie, talk about life and how they see God working.
-Today it looks like delivering supplies to refugees who landed 15 minutes from her family’s doorstep.
+One day, it may be inviting women into her home for a slice of Nutella pie and to talk about life.
+Another day, it may be delivering supplies to refugees who landed 15 minutes from her family’s doorstep.

 ©1994-2019 Cru.
 All Rights Reserved.